Committee of Union and Progress: Émigré politics

 Under pressure from the palace, French authorities banned Meşveret and deported Rıza and his Unionists in 1896.
 After settling in Brussels, the Belgian government was also pressured to deport the group a couple years later.
 A congress in December 1896 saw Murad elected as chairman over Rıza and the headquarters moved to Geneva, causing a schism in the society between Rıza's supporters in Paris and Murad's supporters in Geneva.
-After the Ottoman Empire's triumph over Greece in 1897 Sultan Abdul Hamid used the prestige he gained from the victory to coax the exiled Young Turks network back into his fold.
+After the Ottoman Empire's triumph over Greece in 1897 Sultan Abdul Hamid used the prestige he gained from the victory to coax some Young Turks back into his fold.
 After expelling Rıza from the CUP, Murad accepted the amnesty offer.
 A wave of extraditions, more amnesties, and buy-outs, weakened an opposition organisation already operating in exile.
 Though moral was low, Ahmet Rıza, who returned to Paris, was the sole leader of the exiled Young Turks network.

 In 1899, members of the Ottoman dynasty Damat Mahmud Pasha and his sons Sabahaddin and Lütfullah fled to Europe to join the Young Turks.
-However, Prince Sabahaddin believed that embracing the Anglo-Saxon values of capitalism and liberalism would alleviate the Empire's problems such as separatism from non-Muslim minorities such as the Armenians.
-In 1902 Prince Sabahaddin and Ismail Qemali organised the First Congress of Ottoman Opposition, which included Rıza's Meşveret circle, Sabahaddin's supporters, Armenian Dashnaks and Vergazmiya Hunchaks, and other Greek and Bulgarian groups, was held in Paris.
-It was defined by the question of whether to invite foreign intervention for regime change in Constantinople to better minority rights; a majority which included Sabahaddin and his followers as well as the Armenians argued for foreign intervention, a minority which included Rıza's Unionists and the Activist Unionists were against violent change and especially foreign intervention.
+However Prince Sabahaddin would form his own outfit, believing that embracing capitalism and liberalism would alleviate the Empire's problems such as separatism from non-Muslim minorities such as the Armenians.
+In 1902, Prince Sabahaddin and Ismail Qemali organised the First Congress of Ottoman Opposition, held in Paris and attended by Rıza's Meşveret circle, Sabahaddin's supporters, Armenian Dashnaks and Vergazmiya Hunchaks, and other Greek and Bulgarian groups.
+It was defined by the question of whether or not foreign intervention should be advocated for to achieve regime change in Constantinople; a majority which included Sabahaddin's faction as well as the Armenians advocated for foreign intervention, a minority which included Rıza's Unionists and the Activist Unionists were against foreign intervention.
+The congress also revealed a broader divide over the empire’s future: many Young Turks favored centralized rule, while non-Turkish nationalities such as Albanians and Armenians supported decentralization as a way to protect their national rights.
 With this disparate majority, Prince Sabahaddin, Qemali, and Rexhep Pasha Mati plotted a coup d'état, which failed.
 They later founded the Private Enterprise and Decentralization League, which called for a more decentralised and federalised Ottoman state in opposition to Rıza's centralist vision.
 The minority turned out to be more ideologically cohesive, so Rıza formed a coalition with the Activists and founded the Committee of Progress and Union (CPU, Osmanlı Terakki ve İttihat Cemiyeti), and now endorsed a "legitimate" revolution.
 This unsuccessful attempt to bridge the divide amongst the Young Turks instead deepened a rivalry between Sabahaddin's group and Rıza's CPU.
 The 20th century began with Abdul Hamid II's rule secure and his opposition scattered and divided.